 Bertand du Guesclin – 4th July 1355

-The deep river valley, which ran through Rennes les Bains, and the village itself, clinging to both faces of the towering cliffs above the river were both filled with gypsies.
+The deep river valley, which ran through Rennes les Bains, and the village itself, clinging to both faces of the towering cliffs above the river, were both crowded with gypsies.

-The women and children bathed naked in the natural rock pools in the river, which was warmed by a dozen hot springs.
-The taverns in the streets and squares above were filled with the sounds of violins, guitars and the gypsy base, which gave the music a special feel.
+Women and children bathed naked in the natural rock pools in the river, which was warmed by a dozen hot springs.
+High above the river, taverns, in tree-lined squares echoed with the sounds of violins, guitars and the gypsy base, which gave the music a special feel.

-In the streets whole families gathered to sing and socialise, children dangled from knees and fed at mothers breasts.
+The music permeated through every open space and whole families gathered to sing and socialise; children dangled from knees and fed at mothers breasts.